-Physician assistant recently topped the U.S. News best health care jobs list as the hottest position in the industry.
+Physician assistants recently topped the U.S. News best health care jobs list as the hottest position in the industry.
 Learn more about what PAs do and the benefits that this career route provides.

-But hope comes in the form of physician assistants.
+But hope comes in the form of physician assistants (PAs).

-According to United Health Group, physician assistants could be key in defusing the physician shortage threat, particularly for primary care within rural communities.
-In fact, U.S. News just reported physician assistant as the #1 hottest health care job with a projected growth of 37% over the next ten years.
+According to United Health Group, PAs could be key in defusing the physician shortage threat, particularly for primary care within rural communities.
+In fact, U.S. News reports physician assistants as the #2 hottest health care job with a projected growth of 31% over the next ten years.

 If you’ve ever thought about advancing your health care career, we invite you to consider the physician assistant route.